Diversification of gas supply sources and integration of gas infrastructure in the Three Seas Region

 National Funding - the rest of the cost (own resources of the owner and a loan granted by the Polish TSO - mother company of the owner)

-Other EU funding - approx. 128 000 000 €
+Other EU funding - maximum 128 000 000 €

 FSRU in the Port of Gdańsk